- Homebuying comes with many challenges, but it also comes with advantages like building equity with the money you’re putting toward rent.

 3. You’ll be able to write off enough mortgage interest.

 For most Americans, deducting mortgage interest on their taxes is a viable way to cut back on the costs of homeownership.
-Homeowners can deduct mortgage interest on loan balances up to $750,000, which means the average American buying a modest home can fully deduct their mortgage interest.
+As of 2023, homeowners can deduct mortgage interest on loan balances up to $750,000, which means the average American buying a modest home can fully deduct their mortgage interest.
 However, it’s worth noting that since deductible mortgage interest is capped at $750,000, having the ability to write off enough mortgage interest may be a concern for people looking to buy in cities like New York or San Francisco, where property values are higher.
 Remember that all of these deductions only factor into your taxes if you decide to itemize on your tax return.

 4. You have sufficient savings for your down payment, closing costs and reserves.